Aashub/LeetCode/arrays/001-two_sum.md

 ## Approach
 ## Approach
 This solution uses a brute-force approach with two nested loops.
-For each element in the array, it checks every other element to see if their sum equals the target value, while ensuring the same index is not used twice.
+For each element in the list, it checks every other element to see if their sum equals the target value, while ensuring the same index is not used twice.